 Cruelty-Free Office Supplies

 Unfortunately, some office supplies or the materials used to make them are tested on animals, so keep that in mind during your next shopping trip.
-Pilot and Staedtler are both certified cruelty-free companies (and are very easy to find), so choose from their high-quality selections when you need pens, pencils, highlighters, markers, erasers, sharpeners, geometry kits, and more.
+Staedtler is a certified cruelty-free company (and is very easy to find), so choose from their high-quality selections when you need pens, pencils, highlighters, markers, erasers, sharpeners, geometry kits, and more.

 Animal Rights Stickers

 Seven-year-olds and 17-year-olds may not have much in common—except for the fact that kids of ALL ages love stickers.
 We guarantee that your students will go wild for our fun sticker sheets.
 Keep a set on hand to use as rewards or incentives.
 Order them here.

 A teacher’s gotta stay hydrated!
 Do it in style with PETA’s adorable Respect All Animals water bottle featuring eye-catching art and an animal-friendly message.

 Finding a creepy crawler in the classroom can become a teachable moment (and a chance to save a life instead of taking one) with PETA’s humane bug catcher.
 This tool makes trapping unwanted insect guests without harming them easy and allows you to release them outdoors.
 It can help teach children that all lives deserve our consideration.

 Cruelty-Free Hand Sanitizer

 Germs seem to spread at lightning speed in the classroom, so hand sanitizers are a must.
 EO Products makes some of our favorites.
 They’re cruelty-free and made with natural ingredients that won’t harm the environment or your health—and they’re 99.9% effective.
 You can buy a handy portable spray, a pump bottle for your desk, or a box of wipes to keep in your drawer.
 Check out the selection here.